user24/jqlite/README.md

 # jqlite
-Supports some basics of the jQuery API without actually being jQuery
+Supports some basics of the jQuery API without actually being jQuery.

 Version 0.6

-A barebones replacement for jQuery that only supports a handful of very basic features.
+A barebones almost-drop-in replacement for jQuery that only supports a handful of very basic features.

+Rationale: a lot of the time, you're only using 5% of jQuery.
+Why bother with the rest?
+Real reason: it's often quicker to replace jQuery-dependent code with jqlite-dependent code, instead of actually converting to pure vanilla JS.
+Plus some of jQuery's helper methods are genuinely helpful and easier than vanilla JS.

 $$ supports basic chaining, so e.g. $$('.someClass').$filter(':visible').on('keypress', fn).val('foo') works.